cBridges851/cBridges851/README.md

   She/Her
 - ⚡ Fun facts: ...
   - I'm currently learning German.
 For fun.
-  - I love listening to the Hamilton soundtrack.
+  - I love listening to the musical soundtracks.
 For fun.
   - I love watching Doctor Who.
 For fun.
   - When I'm not coding, I like to make origami models, play Animal Crossing or Zelda, or watch YouTube.
 All for fun.
 - 📈 Statistics:...